truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/EnclosureScreensSCALE.md

 Pool information displays at the top of the screen.
 The drive bay number and disk label displays to the left of the image and the status to the right of the image.
-Select a disk to change show details for that drive.
+Select a disk to show details for that drive.
 The **Disk Overview** section provides general details on the system drive hardware and capacity.
 The **Drive Temperatures** displays current readings for each drive in the system.

 ![ViewEnclosureDiskDetailsMini](/images/SCALE/22.02/ViewEnclosureDiskDetailsMini.png "View Enclosure Disk Details Mini")